Hello and welcome to LovingPho.com!

 This site is not a pho restaurant review site - you have Yelp and others review sites for that (although I and some of my friends did review a few pho restaurants in the early days.)

 With LovingPho.com, I get serious in helping people understand pho, enjoy eating pho, and even open and run a pho restaurant.
-Beside the numerous articles on the business aspects of pho, I get nitty-gritty with pho, on a much deeper level, to give it the respect it deserves.
+Beside the numerous articles on the business aspects of pho, I get nitty-gritty with pho on a very deep level.
 I discuss the variety of ways to enjoy pho, I answer questions on "Understanding the Pho Menu" (or what's with the many confusing pho choices on the menu?,) on how to pronounce pho, with some "Tips on Ordering Pho" and "How to Order Pho in Vietnamese," then maybe discuss a little bit of pho history and evolution while debunking some pho myths as well.
 There are some top pho recipes to be shared too.
 At times, I get very personal with this dish called pho; and sometime philosophical about it too.

 I hope you enjoy visiting Lovingpho.com.
 Your comments, suggestions and participation are most welcome.
 Articles, photos and other content contributions are gladly accepted.
 Sponsorships are most certainly appreciated.
 Please use the form on the Contact page as the first step to reach me.